shreystechtips/pythonbytes/projects/fractals-II/README.md

 (**a**, **b**) * (**c**, **d**) = (**a** * **c** - **b** * **d**, **a** * **d** + **b** * **c**)

-With this we are ready to build some fractals2... almost.
+With this we are ready to build some fractals... almost.
 We also need the idea of the absolute value of a complex number.
 The absolute value of 7 is 7.
 The absolute value of -4  is 4.
 The absolute value of a complex number is the length of the hypotenuse of a right triangle whose legs are **a** and **b**.
 Let's call that **S** for *Size*: